-In the event of the pendulum striking anything floating in the water, the whole gear is forced out hinged at the mount (the socket pivots in the mount).
+In the event of the pendulum striking anything floating in the water, the whole gear is forced to hinge upward out of the water at the mounting point (the socket itself pivots upward within the mount).
 The pendulum is held down in the water by friction in the socket.
 Once the obstacle is passed, the pendulum can be pushed down (to a buffer stop), so that the wind vane continues working as before.

 The Hebridean has been tested and is capable of pulling 300 kg force on the lines to the tiller without damage.
 At this level of force on the lines to the tiller the pendulum may lift itself out of the water altogether.
-A weak link in the lines that breaks at a much lower figure (100kg) is advised to protect the mechanism if over-loaded.
+A weak link in the lines designed to break at a much lower figure (100kg) is advised to protect the mechanism if over-loaded.

 A line attaching the wind vane to the boat is recommended so that you cannot lose it overboard when mounting or dismounting the gear at the stern.